DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-14 Narrative Designer Meeting Notes.md

 - Level design changes

-### What did Chelle Say
+### What Did Chelle Say

 - Not much going on in the room.
-The player
+The player isn't incentivized to explore it.
+- Also, the UI.
+Are we going for a pixel art style?
+Pixel art might not fit